-A list of school supplies will be sent to parents in the registration packet.
-Supply lists are available on the school's website.
+A list of school supplies is available in the main office and on our school website (www.unitedcomets.org).
 Supplies will be brought on the first day of school or as designated.

 Phone Use During the School Day

 Students who receive a phone call during school hours are not called to the phone.
 The office will take a message and forward it to the student.
 Only in emergency situations are students removed from class or a school activity to receive a phone call.
 Students are expected to have parent/guardian approved plans for school activities, rather than call during the school day.
 Please inform your child in advance as to what they are to do when there is an early dismissal or school emergency closing.